Has your company experienced a ransomware attack? If it hasn't, brace yourself - it's coming.

 Be Prepared for the Next Attack

 Ransomware is here to stay, and regardless of the security protocols you put in place, hackers are committed to finding ways around them.
 And even though you may not be able to prevent an attempted attack, you can outsmart the attacker.
-Taking a proactive stance by ensuring you have the insight and technology intelligence you need to spot, isolate and stop an attack is your best defense.
+Taking a proactive stance by ensuring you have the insight and Technology Asset Intelligence you need to spot, isolate and stop an attack is your best defense.

 Webinar: Lansweeper for Cyber Security